top of page

 A Meeting Place

-Sometimes it’s helpful to imagine a low wall, elbow height, between you and another person when you’re with them.
+Sometimes it’s helpful to imagine an old, drystone wall, elbow height, between you and another person when you’re with them.
 This isn’t a high barricade, dividing people from one another – quite the opposite.
-It’s a meeting place.
+It’s a Meeting Place.

-It’s something to lean on... something that signifies each person leaning over the wall is from a different world, with their own wisdom and lifestyle; it’s a place where you can look over and greet the other person, and where they can look over and see what life is like for you.
+It’s something to lean on.
+Each person leaning over the wall is from a different world, with their own wisdom and lifestyle; it’s a place where you can look over and greet the other person, and where they can look over and see what life is like for you.

-Instead, the point of the wall is this: to forget about the wall.
-It's simply there to help us say hello.
+Instead, the point of the wall is this: to just help us say hello.

 And perhaps, the wall gives someone the choice to say, ‘Hop over’, or ‘Come in through the gate’, and invite the other person into their world.